jechol/rail/README.md

 %Reather{...}
 ```

-The `Reather` is lazily evaluated, so it do nothing until call `Reather.run/1`.
+Since the `Reather` is lazily evaluated, it does nothing until call `Reather.run/1`.

 ```elixir
 iex> Target.foo(1, 1) |> Reather.run()